anaclumos/extracranial/Research/pages/Project Heimdall.md

 - Implemented Login with Clerk
 - ![[7BF55A.gif]]
-- The `useLocaleRedirect` caused some problems when a user lands on Heimdall in a non-English locale context and logged in
+- The `useLocaleRedirect` caused some problems when a user landed on Heimdall in a non-English locale context and logged in
   - Clerk needs some initial load time, for example, 2s, for the Clerk Login SDK to load
   - After logging in, conditionally loading `<SignIn>` caused an Error on Clerk, that rendering `<SignIn>` when users are logged in is illegal.
 Thus, Clerk was redirected to the default locale.
-This happened within the after 2 seconds when Clerk figured that it was logged in, and when React was unmounting the `<SignIn>` widget.
+This happened within the next 2 seconds when Clerk figured that it was logged in and when React was unmounting the `<SignIn>` widget.
   - Because `useLocaleRedirect` sends to English by default, the original locale will be lost
   - To get over this, I created two features:
     - Save to local storage on the user's locale
     - redirect within the `useEffect` hook (Warning: Cannot update during an existing state transition (such as within `render`).
 Render methods should be a pure function of props and state.)
     - ![[11C976.png]]
 - Also used HOC to inject callback when `<SignIn>` gets dismissed.
-I have to do this?
+Do I have to do this?
 Really?

   ````tsx
   const withUnmountFunction = (WrappedComponent, onUnmount) => {